Tag Archives: multigenerational

 Robin Carlson

-Robin Carlson and family at Instinct of the Mara, where they had the entire camp to themselves.
+Robin Carlson and family at Instinct of the Mara, a camp that they had all to themselves.

 Julian planned a memorable trip to Kenya for our extended family of 11 people, including grandkids ranging in age from 11 to 17.
 We planned to arrive in Nairobi a day before we needed to leave for our first camp, to give ourselves a little time to recover from the flights.
 Although we thought we had plenty of time to make our connection in Amsterdam, a long delay caused us to miss our flight to Nairobi.
 Because we were expected in Nairobi for a morning visit to the Giraffe Center, I contacted Julian and Lisa to let them know of our arrival changes.
 They were able to change the Giraffe Center visit to our last day in Kenya instead of the first.